edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ write more detailed logs in a file and an explorer for it
-+ comments in the blog?
-Need more interactivity
 + adapt maud for usage with htmx?
+Maybe also alpine or w/e for interactivity
-+ update examples' styles, describe tailwind classes usage in docs
++ update admin and examples' styles, describe tailwind classes usage in docs
-+ add something storybook-like
++ add something storybook-like?
-* rewrite scraping and blockchain examples
++ rewrite scraping and blockchain examples
-+ sql escaping
++ sql escaping?
 + debug SW wasm issues, improve default manifest

 There are also longer term things which will be needed or nice to have before the release of prest: